mr-rooney/moitessier-device_tree/README.md

 Approach 3
 ==========

 You should use this approach if your HAT supports an ID EEPROM.
-This is definitely the case for the nav.HAT.
+This is definitely the case for the Moitessier HAT.
 This approach is similar to approach 2.
 You use the same device tree overlay information and you compile it exactly the same as described above.
 The main difference to approach 2 is, that we flash this compiled device tree blob into the EEPROM.
 The